 If you have been caught driving with a suspended license, there are a plethora of potential consequences you may face.
 These include but are not limited to additional suspension time, jail time, or exorbitant fines.
 And depending on how your license was suspended in the first place, you may wind up facing even more penalties for the act of driving with a license that isn’t valid.

 This is an incredibly common problem that drivers face, and in many cases, the driver did not even know their license was suspended.
 If you’re not sure why you received a citation for driving with a suspended license and you’re ready to fight this in court, Richard McConathy and his team are always ready to prepare a defense.
-Don’t go in front of the judge alone; call us and speak to one of our legal professionals today for more information.
+Don’t go in front of the judge alone; call us at (817) 422-5350and speak to one of our legal professionals today for more information.
 We can help you understand your case on a deeper level while we fight for your rights.

 Failure to Stop & Render Aid is another serious traffic offense that requires the attention of a criminal defense lawyer.
 In the state of Texas, this is an extremely serious charge that can result in a life-changing conviction.
 If you or a loved one have recently been involved in a hit and run, or any sort of situation that involved an automobile striking something and leaving the premises, calling a criminal defense attorney is paramount.

-Failing to stop and render aid can become a third-degree felony if serious bodily injury was one of the results of the collision.
-If loss of life was the result of the crash, then this is upgraded to second-grade felony.
+Failing to stop and render aid can become a third-degree felony if the serious bodily injury was one of the results of the collision.
+If loss of life was the result of the crash, then this is upgraded to a second-grade felony.
 However, to get a conviction, prosecutors must be able to prove in court that the driver knowingly was involved in a crash and chose to leave the scene.

 Fleeing and eluding entails a driver knowingly evading a police officer after receiving audio and visual signs to cease movement.
 However, while many people assume that fleeing law enforcement is always a dramatic, high-intensity activity, many individuals who are charged with this crime are not even intentionally fleeing.